dochy-ksti/docchi/readme.md

 Constructing diff is very costly process in nature, but Rust's Arc(Atomic-Reference-Count-Pointer) makes it very easy.

-Dochy's data is cloned on saving, so non-blocking saving can be done.
+Docchi's data is cloned on saving, so non-blocking saving can be done.
-Dochy's data consists of Arcs, so the cloning can be done instantly.
+Docchi's data consists of Arcs, so the cloning can be done instantly.

 Using Arc::make_mut, actual copy of the inner data happens when two different Arcs point to the same object, and one of them is modified.
 When it's modified, two Arcs point to the different objects, so